stevage/PTV-API-doc/README.md

+#Superseded!

+A newer version of this documentation, prepared in Swagger and supporting API version 2.1.0, is available at okfnau.github.io/PTV-API-Swagger/dist/index.html

 #About
 This is an unofficial mirror of the official PTV Timetable API documentation, which is distributed as a downloadable Word document.
 Hopefully, a more readable version will get more people using it.